Tara-Neddersen/Tara_Neddersen_FinalProject/README.md

 - ~2-3 GB disk space for Docker image
 - Internet connection (for first-time Docker image pull)

+## Easiest way of running the analysis:

+- clone the Dataset (git clone https://github.com/Tara-Neddersen/Tara_Neddersen_FinalProject.git)
+- navigate to the dataset folder (cd Tara_Neddersen_FinalProject)
+- run this command: ./run.sh 0051160
+- you can see the results generated in a folder named "Results" in the same dataset folder.

+## If this did not work for any reason you can proceed with the guidance bellow:

 ## Installation

 ### Option 1: Using Docker (Recommended)